This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Common signs and symptoms:

-You may or may not see a tick bite on your skin.
 Symptoms usually begin about 7 days after you were bitten by a tick.
 A rash may appear within 2 to 5 days.
-The rash may start small, pink, and flat.
+The rash may start as small, pink, flat dots.
 It may turn darker red or purple, and become bumpy.
 The rash usually starts on your wrists, forearms, or ankles and spreads to your palms or soles.
 Severe rashes may spread to your legs, chest, and abdomen.
 You may also have any of the following:

 - Fever above 102°F (38.9°C)